Evidence Level

 Pooled across pantethine trials.

 Consistent improvements in lipid parameters across trials.
 Pantethine also reduced platelet aggregation.
-CRITICAL CONTEXT: most trials are SMALL and OLDER; no large CV outcome trial has been done with pantethine.
+Critical context: most trials are small and older; no large CV outcome trial has been done with pantethine.
 Generally well-tolerated.
-The lipid-modifying signals are real but should be considered adjunctive — pantethine is NOT a substitute for statin therapy in high-risk patients.
+The lipid-modifying signals are real but should be considered adjunctive — pantethine is not a substitute for statin therapy in high-risk patients.

 Side effects and drug interactions